zkytony/robotdev/movo/README.md

-This is the ROS workspace for movo.
-The main repository for the kinova stack is [here](https://github.com/zkytony/kinova-movo);
+This is the ROS workspace for movo. **Note that MOVO uses ROS kinetic on Ubuntu 16.04** The main repository for the kinova stack is [here](https://github.com/zkytony/kinova-movo);
 It is my fork of their official repo (following Yoon's fork).